 Architecture

 A top-down map of the library.
-Pull this up when you're trying to figure out which package owns a behaviour, or when you want to trace a request from Session.Do all the way down to a TLS ClientHello hitting the wire.
+Pull this up when you need to figure out which package owns a particular behaviour, or when you want to trace a request from Session.Do down to a TLS ClientHello hitting the wire.

 The layering